jaammees/racer/README.md

 ### Ran out of time

 Last year for the js13kgames competition I spent most of the month trying to think of an idea and then only a few days making it.
 A comment on the entry was that the game was fun, but the graphics were quite simplistic.
 So this year I went with my first idea and spent the whole month making it, but most of the month was spent on graphics and the engine.
 So again, not much playtesting happened and the game seems too difficult as a result.
+Possibly there is not enough reward for the player to persist with the difficulty.

 Race two is really too difficult.
 Race three should be before race two.
+It has sharper corners, but is easier.
+Also race three is in the city.
+A change of location in race two may have caused the player to wonder what else the game might have.

 ### No one reads instructions